-During the 84th Texas Legislature in 2015, Tex.
+Tex.
 Fam.
-Code § 264.001 was amended to require court consideration of age-appropriate normalcy activities, defined as an activity or experience:
+Code § 264.001 requires court consideration of age-appropriate normalcy activities, defined as an activity or experience:

 - That is generally accepted as suitable for a child's age or level of maturity or that is determined to be developmentally appropriate for a child based on the development of cognitive, emotional, physical, and behavioral capacities that are typical for the age or age group; and - In which a child who is not in the conservatorship of DFPS is generally allowed to participate, including extracurricular activities, cultural and enrichment activities, and employment opportunities.
 Tex.
 Fam.
 Code § 264.001(1).